 Time Frame and Co-funding

-Consequently we work with many other funders considering giving this kind of support, and actively strive to enable our grantees to create or find their own sources of financing and grow beyond our initial investments.
+Consequently we work with many other funders and actively strive to enable our grantees to create or find their own sources of financing and grow beyond our initial investments.
 In other words, we work with an exit plan even as we engage long term.
 We seek to support the ability of these societies to solve their own problems, and to sustain biocultural diversity and their landscapes in perpetuity without depending on a single, small foundation.

-One measure of success in this regard is for local communities to develop their own re-granting organizations or trusts with their own funding base; institutions innovatively rooted in local social systems which can then complement existing western NGO models.
-In such endeavors we increasingly find new funding partners for this work who are excited by the potential of backing locally-driven change in all its cost-efficiency and complexity.
+One measure of success in this regard is for local communities to develop their own re-granting organizations or trusts with their own funding base; institutions rooted in local social systems which can then complement existing western NGO models.
+We increasingly find new funding partners for this work who are excited by the potential of backing locally-driven change in all its cost-efficiency and complexity.